 You can use the Content menu to change how you would like to preview the content in the panel.
 The Preview panel allows two kinds of content: Current glyph(s) meaning the glyph(s) that is either currently selected in the Font Map panel or is open in the Glyph Window; and Custom text which is text you type or paste into the panel.
 The menu has the following options:

-- Custom allows you to add custom text into the panel
+- Custom allows you to type or paste your custom text into the panel

-- Context shows the current glyph between the reference characters nonHOH
+- Context shows the current glyph between the reference characters: nn@oo@HH@OO

 - Text Waterfall displays custom text (or in its absence, the current glyph(s)) in descending sizes